fengyi233/depth-to-normal-translator/README.md

 # Cite
-This code is for non-commercial use; please see the license file for terms.

-If you find our work useful in your research please consider citing our paper:
+This code is for non-commercial use.
+If you find our work useful in your research, please consider citing our paper:

 ```
 @inproceedings{icra_2023_d2nt,